 - If students are attending a field trip only private vehicles will be used for transportation.
 If carpooling occurs then the use of masks is encouraged.
-The host site's covid policy will be reviewed prior to booking to help ensure student safety.

 - Parents are requested to drop off and pick-up their child(ren) outside the premises in assigned areas as directed by the Coordinator, remaining physically distant from other family units.